A thank you from Comic Relief.

-I was pleased when suddenly out of the blue came a message of thanks from Comic Relief for all my years of fund-raising work!
+In 2015 I was pleased to recieve a message of thanks from Comic Relief for all my years of fund-raising work!

 Yes I have been making personalised red nose badges ever since the first ‘Red Nose Day’.
 (See my previous Blog Comic Relief)